KartikayKaul/Yale3/README.md

 ## Update Timeline

 I will keep posting timed updates here.
 In future will shift these somewhere else if I have time

+#### Update(dated: 5th June 2025)
+- Overhauled entire code for scraping the data
+- Heavily modularized the extraction logic
+- Added selectors for extraction of data to improve validation checks using selectors object in [selectors.js](./scripts/selectors.js) file.
+Also helps to observe the changes in the DOM and CSS style changes with much ease
+- Changed CSS styles (it is bit better now :D).
+Manual extraction buttons are not needed.
+- Currently able to extract `basic profile data`, `experiences` and `education` section.
+- `Deepscan` feature is **disabled**.
+Working on a better method to get detailed data.
+- The data that comes out in the JSON objects are not exactly clean.

 #### Update(dated: 12th March, 2023)